Derek Harland Ward: Second World War

 No. 151 Squadron saw little action after the initial outbreak of the Second World War, only called upon to shoot down stray barrage balloons and pursue unidentified aircraft.
 In February 1940, Ward, newly promoted to flying officer, was part of a detachment that operated from RAF Martlesham Heath for two months.
 Following the start of the German invasion of France and the Low Countries in May 1940, Ward and five other pilots delivered new Hurricanes to No. 87 Squadron, which was operating in France.
 Due to the high casualties in the squadron by the time of their arrival on 17 May, he and the other pilots opted to remain following the delivery of their aircraft.

 Immediately sent into action, on 18 May, Ward was flying with a section of four Hurricanes when he destroyed a Henschel Hs 126 reconnaissance aircraft near Valenciennes.
-The following day, he damaged a Dornier Do 17 bomber.
+The following day, he damaged a Dornier Do 17 medium bomber.
 On 20 May any aircraft still serviceable with the squadron were ordered back to the United Kingdom.
 Ward took a Hurricane with no gunsight and few working instruments.
 Attempting to land in northern France to refuel, he saw fires in the town nearby as two Do 17s were making a bombing attack on the aerodrome.
 Attacking, he scoring hits on one and chased off the other.
 Ward was then attacked by several Messerschmitt Bf 109 fighters.
 Managing to evade them he was able to land at the aerodrome.
 After refuelling he took off and over the Channel ran into more Bf 109s.
 Ward dived to low level and reached RAF Debden safely.
 The irreverent nose art on the Hurricane he was ferrying back to the United Kingdom, a coat of arms featuring various unlucky symbols captioned by the phrase "So what the hell?", became widely associated with Ward but it was not actually his usual aircraft.